ArianeBeaudin/arianebeaudin.github.io/_posts/2020-09-01-new-academic-intentions.md

 And now let me justify myself, for posterity.

 I kind of always said that I wanted to be a cegep or university teacher, because I like to teach but I'm not especially fond of children.
-I have been doing some tutoring in French and literature since 2016 and enjoyed every minute of it.
+I have been doing some tutoring in French and literature since 2016 and I enjoyed every minute of it.
 As a student, I also always was the one helping my comrades who had trouble understanding what was seen in class.
 When I quit university in 2018, my first reflex was to create a website called [Apprendre comme du monde](https://apprendrecommedumonde.wordpress.com/) because I couldn't bear the idea of stopping to learn and wanted to investigate how to "fix the learning process" since I realized that, in some way, we weren't really learning at university.

 So that last paragraph is there to prove to myself that I am genuinely interested in education.
 Because the running gag around my person is that I'm always "changing career path".
 Even if, deep down, I know there is nothing wrong with that in the first place, I still feel the need to explain that I am not studying around "by pure confusion about what I want to do in life" even if it might look like this.
 So what about this new path I'm taking?